JacobTheEvans/react-adinkra/README.md

 # React Adinkra
-<p>This project was made to allow easy use of the West African Adinkra symbols in a react project</p>
+<p>This project was made to allow easy use of the West African Adinkra symbols in a React project.</p>

 <p>Documentation can be found here</p>

-<p>The vanilla package can be found here</p>
+<p>The vanilla package can be found <a href="https://github.com/JacobTheEvans/adinkra">here</a></p>

 ## How to use it
-<p>To use the Adinkra in a website must include the CSS CDN link in the head of your index.html</p>
+<p>To use the Adinkra in a website you must include the CSS CDN link in the head of your index.html</p>

 ```html
 <link rel="stylesheet" href="https://cdn.rawgit.com/JacobTheEvans/adinkra/b79018a0/src/adinkra.css">